Written By: Karim Kaifi – Pet Owner &Pet Care Writer

 1. Create a comfortable space

 When a dog is in heat, it could grow restless and look for a safe, peaceful spot.
-The American Kennel Club (AKC) believes that being in a place you know and feel safe might help lessen anxiety during hormone changes.
+According to the American Kennel Club (AKC), some dogs become restless or seek extra comfort during their heat cycle because of hormonal changes.

 Advice: